dovecot/documentation/source/admin_manual/lua.rst

 Dovecot Lua support
 =========================

 Since v2.3.0 dovecot supports Lua scripting.
-Dovecot supports lua 5.1 or newer.
+Dovecot supports Lua 5.1 and Lua 5.3.

+.. versionremoved:: 2.3.15 Lua 5.2 was supported until its removal in Dovecot version 2.3.15.

 See also: